The National Council for Education and Human Development

 Dr. Edward Vest

 Dr. Vest was a test center administrator with Prometric, a computerized testing vendor in Fairfax, Virginia, from 2003 to 2007.
 He also worked on the 2010 US Census.
-Dr. Vest retired in 1989 after 30 years of service in the Prince George’s County public school system; first as a French teacher and later as vice principal at Crossland High School, and vice principal at Friendly High School.
+Dr. Vest retired in 1989 after 30 years of service in the Prince George’s County public school system.
+He served as a French teacher and vice principal at Crossland High School and vice principal at Friendly High School.
 He also worked as assistant principal of the Islamic Saudi Academy in Alexandria, Virginia from 1991 to 2002.
-Though semi-retired now, Dr. Vest serves as treasurer of the Prince George’s Public Schools Retirees Association, a position he has held for many years.
-Likewise, he has been an election judge in Prince George’s County, Maryland for a number of years.
+Though semi-retired now, Dr. Vest serves as treasurer of the Prince George’s Public Schools Retirees Association.
+Likewise, he has been an election judge in Prince George’s County for a number of years.

-Dr. Vest received a BA in 1959, an MA in administration in 1965, and an EdD in secondary administration in 1972, all from GSEHD.
+He received a BA (1959), an MA in administration (1965), and an EdD in secondary administration (1972), all from GSEHD.
 Dr. Vest received the GW Distinguished Alumni Service Award in 1997.

 Mary Kay Vona, Ed.D.

-Dr. Mary Kay Vona is a proud graduate of George Washington University’s ELP Doctoral Program (class 4!), specializing in Organizational Development and Executive Leadership.
-She brings more than 37 years of industry and consulting expertise and has a unique combination of practice leadership, education, strategy, innovation, change management, business transformation and talent strategy experience.
-She is a change agent with a strategic mindset and ability to motivate others.
+Dr. Vona is a proud graduate of GSEHD’s Executive Leadership Program, specializing in Organizational Development and Executive Leadership.
+She brings more than 37 years of industry and consulting expertise.
+She has a unique combination of practice leadership, education, strategy, innovation, change management, business transformation and talent strategy experience.
+Dr. Vona is a change agent with a strategic mindset and ability to motivate others.

-Currently, Dr. Vona is an adjunct Professor at Vanderbilt and The George Washington Universities where she teaches Consultation Skills, Organizational Development and Business Transformation courses to graduate students and Strategy/Analytics to doctoral students.
-As a Partner at EY, she led the Financial Service region for People Advisory Services (PAS) change management and talent practice.
+Currently, Dr. Vona is an adjunct Professor at Vanderbilt and the George Washington University.
+She teaches Consultation Skills, Organizational Development and Business Transformation courses to graduate students and Strategy/Analytics to doctoral students.
+As a Partner at EY, she led the Financial Service region for People Advisory Services change management and talent practice.
 She also was the founding member of EY’s Learning Services and Adoption practice.
-Prior to joining EY, Dr. Vona held similar Partnership roles at PW/PWCC/IBM for over 22 years and served many industries including Financial Services, Media & Entertainment, Automotive, Oil & Gas, Power & Utilities, Communications and Telco.
-She was IBM’s Human Capital Practice Leader and Global Learning Partner, driving learning and adoption solutions and thought leadership around the globe.
+Prior to joining EY, Dr. Vona held partnership roles at PW/PWCC/IBM for 20+ years.
+She served many industries including Financial Services, Media & Entertainment, Automotive, Oil & Gas, Power & Utilities, Communications and Telco.
+She was IBM’s Human Capital Practice Leader and Global Learning Partner, driving learning, adoption solutions and thought leadership globally.
 She is also a Prosci™ Certified Change Practitioner and Train the Trainer as well as a recognized author and speaker.

-Dr. Vona has endowed the “Dr. Mary Kay Vona and Family” Doctoral Scholarship at The George Washington University that is awarded on an annual basis to a GW Doctoral Student.
-She has been a board member of Davis College/Akilah Institute of Rwanda for 10 years and served as a chair for 2 years.
+Dr. Vona endowed the “Dr. Mary Kay Vona and Family” Scholarship that is awarded annually to a GW doctoral student.
+She has been a board member of Davis College/Akilah Institute of Rwanda for 10 years, serving as chair for 2.
 She is an advisory board member of the Florida Holocaust Museum and supports Parkinson’s Lewy Body Dementia Research; Children’s Cancer Research; Worldwide Orphans of Ukraine; Diabetes Research Institute (DRI); Duke Cancer Research; and the Orkweesa Education Scholarship Foundation.

 Membership

 Council members serve for a term of 3 years, which is renewable.
-Strong candidates typically bring special skills/experience, independent judgment, and an external perspective to the table; however, expert knowledge in the field of education is not required.
-While GSEHD maintains a strong representation of alumni on the Council, consideration is open to people without formal GW affiliations as well.
+Strong candidates typically bring special skills/experience, independent judgment, and an external perspective to the table.
+However, expert knowledge in the field of education is not required.
+While GSEHD maintains a strong representation of alumni on the Council, consideration is open to people without formal GW affiliations.
 Parents, emeritus faculty, friends, as well as leaders in education, business and the community are also able to join.

-If you’re interested in joining the Council or know someone who is, please submit the NCEHD Nomination Form today for more information.
-Formal invitations to join the Council are contingent upon approval by the Dean, in consultation with the Office of Development and Alumni Relations.
+If you’re interested in joining the Council or know someone who is, please submit the NCEHD Nomination Form.
+Formal invitations to join the Council are contingent upon approval by the Dean, in consultation with Development and Alumni Relations.

 Meetings & Engagement